 The current article focuses on the the best ways of monitoring stocks in the portfolio along with answers to important queries of investors about monitoring stocks.

-We learned that an investor must do a thorough due diligence about the business & industry analysis and management analysis of the company before she invests her money.
+An investor would appreciate that she must do a thorough due diligence about the business & industry analysis and management analysis of the company before she invests her money.
 She should refuse to invest in any company where she finds red flags during her analysis.

 However, buying good stocks is not sufficient in itself for generating long-term wealth from stock markets.
 Monitoring stocks in the portfolio is equally important.
 Once an investment is made, it is advised that the investor should keep on periodically checking whether the company still fits into her standards of operational & managerial performance.

 Buy & hold strategy with a blind faith is not advisable for investors in stock markets.
 Monitoring stocks is very important.

 Why Monitoring Stocks is Essential

 In most of the countries, laws contain easily exploitable loopholes, regulations are not strictly enforceable and corporate governance standards are not high.
 We keep on hearing about instances of corporate frauds like Enron (USA) and Satyam Computers (India) etc., frequently.
 Such instances serve as a grim reminder that managerial greed succeeding at the cost of shareholders is a real possibility in corporate world & stock markets.